ohayonguy/PMRF/README.md

 <img src="assets/webphoto.png"/>

 # ⚙️ Installation
+**Note for Windows users:** *It appears that several Windows users have been unable to install the `natten` package, which is required to use the HDiT model architecture in PMRF.
+Alternatively, you may train PMRF using a different architecture, such as UNet, and avoid using the `natten` package.
+If you managed to install `natten` on Windows, please share your solution as this may benefit other users :) Thank you!*

 We created a conda environment by running the following commands, exactly in the given order (these are given in the `install.sh` file):

 ```